melisasjc/ML-Test--Packaging-anomaly-detection/README.md

 trackingDeviationFront - Tracking deviation of the front chain\
 velocityFront - Velocity of the front chain

+## Result
+Random Forest gave the highest F1-score of approx. 85%, and hence this model was used to predict the class labels for the test dataset.

 #### Acknowledgements
 Schneider Electric Exchange for providing this dataset.